gparemsky/forex-cse231p3-proposal/README.md

 The value of a pip depends on our account currency.
 In this case, either USD or EUR.

 A pip is calculated by the following: (1 pip / Quote currency Exchange Rate to Account Currency) * lot size measurement\
+*(this ones alittle difficult to comprehend at first, bare with me)*

 *In every currency pair, there is a base currency and a quote currency.\
 In EUR/USD, the EUR is the base currency and the USD is the quote currency.*

-In this case, A standard pip will always be 0.0001, only unless the jpy is involved.\
+In this case, A standard pip will always be 0.0001, only unless the jpy is involved as the quote(second) currency.\
 For a trading account that uses USD, where the **quote currency is the USD** (eg EURUSD), the pip value per lot in this case will be $10 (or `(0.0001 / 1) * 100,000`)\
 Where a "standard lot" is **100,000 units of the base currency**.